Did you know resume length depends on who is reading it?

 Here’s what you need to know when extending or trimming the length of your executive resume:

-1 – Keep your resume short when targeting a Board seat.
+1 – Keep your resume short when targeting a Board of Directors position.

-In these cases, the scope of your authority in past roles (such as the size of your teams or budgets), industry expertise, influence on mergers and acquisitions, and career promotions will be important details.
-Job duties, especially if these would apply to others in the same positions, should be stated briefly.
+In cases such as these, the SCOPE of your authority in past roles (such as the size of your teams or budgets), industry expertise, influence on mergers and acquisitions, and career promotions will be important details.

 In this example of a Board resume (click the document for a larger image), you can see specific metrics, Board Chairman roles, and job titles that qualify this candidate for another advisory position.